lmorg/murex/docs/commands/murex-docs.md

 ## Detail

-These man pages are compiled into the _murex_ executable.
+These man pages are compiled into the Murex executable.

 ## Synonyms